Choosing a Host for your WordPress Website

 Money Back Guarantee: Yes, it’s a sales pitch, but hosts that offer a money back guarantee (for 30-days or otherwise) will ensure your money can be recovered should the host not work out.
 It happens.
 The host might look good up front, but once we start poking around and setting things up for your brand new site, there may be a feature they don’t support and are unable to fix.
 Having a backup escape plan is always a good idea.

 Control Panel: Your control panel is where you manage every aspect of your site, from email to FTP accounts to bandwidth usage.
-Whether that is a standard control panel like cpanel, or a simplified client area, you should be able to have control over the major elements of your site.
-Even better, if they offer a demo of their control panel check it out for yourself.
-Make sure you’ll be able to do what you need to easily and without much hassle.
+Whether that is a standard control panel like cpanel, or a simplified client area, you should be able to have control over the major elements of your site without having to email a support tech every time.

 Registering Your Domain Name

-The big question here is should you register your domain with your host or someone else?
-Without hesitation I will tell you never to register your domain name and host your website at the same place.
-The reason for this is you want a quick escape route.
-If (god forbid) your host fails big time, your site is down, and you need to get out quick to avoid losing valuable business, you can.
+Most hosts will register your domain for you, however we recommend registering your domain name separately from your webhost.
+The reason for this is you ever want or need to make a quick hosting change.
 Changing hosts is as easy as moving data from one server to the other, and then ‘pointing’ your domain name to the new host.
 This ‘pointing’ of the domain, also known as changing your nameservers, is done through the domain registrar.
-If your registrar is a different company than the host that dropped the ball, it’s no problem.
-Your site will be back up within a matter of hours.
-However, if you had your domain registered with the same shoddy hosting company that crashed your site, you’d need to transfer the domain elsewhere as well, a process that can take 3-5 days or longer.
+But if the host you’re leaving is down or having issues, to fully move the site you’d need to transfer the domain elsewhere as well, a process that can take 3-5 days or longer.
 I don’t think I need to tell you why having your site down for a few hours is better than close to a week.

 Use a domain registrar (such as GoDaddy, NameCheap, or Hover.com).
 Register it there and keep it there for all eternity.
-Some registrars also sell other services, and they will try to sell you the kitchen sink in the process, so hold on to your wallet and don’t let them convince you to purchase any of their add-ons… things like private and ‘enhanced’ registration are unnecessary.
+Some registrars also sell other services, and they will try to sell you the kitchen sink in the process, so hold on to your wallet and don’t let them convince you to purchase any of their add-ons.

 Flywheel – Fully managed WordPress hosting.
-We recently discovered Flywheel and are totally smitten.
-Their servers are entirely optimized to make your wordpress site run as fast as humanly possible, with a great client interface that makes managing your sites a breeze.
+We’ve been hosting our own sites with Flywheel since 2015.
+Their servers are optimized for WordPress and thus very fast, and they have a great client interface that makes managing your sites a breeze (we particularly love the staging site feature).
 It’s a bit more costly than traditional shared/VPS hosting, but it’s well worth it in our opinion.
-Only downside is the standard support is not 24/7, though they do have emergency support available if needed.

-NameCheap – A solid domain registrar, just as affordable as GoDaddy without all the annoying upsells.
+NameCheap – A solid domain registrar, just as affordable as GoDaddy without quite as many annoying upsells.

 *This article contains affiliate links, however we would never recommend a service we haven’t personally used and recommend.